 - Write a letter of appreciation to the judging panel (Upon acceptance)

 The winner will be announced at the Melbourne Writers Festival on 29 August 2017, at the annual John Button Oration.
 Short listed applicants and those unsuccessful will also be contacted.

-- The school principle or delegate should complete the online application form and upload the essay (please note the student should NOT complete the application form)
+- The school principal or delegate should complete the online application form and upload the essay (please note the student should NOT complete the application form)

 - Only the title of the essay and the word count to be included on the essay.
 The name, school and age of the student should only be entered on the entry form